 Lispy (and some haskelly) missing batteries for Python.

-For documentation and examples, see the project’s GitHub homepage.
+For documentation and full examples, see the project’s GitHub homepage.

 Release history Release notifications

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size & hash SHA256 hash help||File type||Python version||Upload date|